History of Galveston, Texas: Exploration and settlement

-Following its successful revolution from Spain, the Congress of Mexico issued a proclamation on October 17, 1825, establishing the Port of Galveston, and, in 1830, erected a customs house.
+Following its successful revolution from Spain, the Congress of Mexico proclaimed the establishment of the Port of Galveston on October 17, 1825, and erected a customs house in 1830.
 During the Texas Revolution, Galveston served as the main port for the Texas Navy.
-Galveston also served as the capital of the Republic of Texas when, in 1836, interim president David G. Burnet relocated his government there.
+Galveston also served as the capital of the Republic of Texas when, in 1836, interim president David G. Burnet relocated his government from nearby Harrisburg to the island.
 In 1836, Michel Branamour Menard, a native of Canada, along with several associates, purchased 4605 acre of land for $50,000 from the Austin Colony to found the town that would become the modern city of Galveston.
 The Congress of the Republic of Texas hired Robert C. Trimble and William Lindsey to survey this land, and they completed the surveys in 1837.
 That same year, the city plan for Galveston was designed by Gail Borden, laying out the newly established town in a simple gridiron pattern.
 Menard and his associates began selling plots on April 20, 1838.
 In 1839, the City of Galveston adopted a charter and was incorporated by the Congress of the Republic of Texas.
 By this time, the name "San Luis" for the island had been abandoned and "Galveston" had become the island's exclusive name.

-The City of Galveston became significant to the slave-trade era of industrrialised human-trafficking, establishing itself as the largest slave-market west of New Orleans.
-Census records from 1860 show a population of 1,178 enslaved individuals compared to around 6,000 free people (including only two free black citizens) living in the City.
+The City of Galveston became significant to the slave-trade era of industrialized human trafficking, establishing itself as the largest slave-market west of New Orleans.
+Census records from 1860 show a population of 1,178 enslaved people compared to around 6,000 free people (including only two free black citizens) living in the city.
 Yet the proportion of enslaved people was, however, less than the rest of Texas.
 Succession as a whole, eventually led to the American Civil War, which Texas joined on the side of the Confederacy.
 The Battle of Galveston was fought in Galveston Bay and island on January 1, 1863, when Confederate forces under Major General John B. Magruder attacked and expelled occupying Union troops from the city, which remained in Confederate hands for the duration of the war.
 In May 1865, the Lark successfully evaded the Union blockade of Galveston Harbor and headed for Havana, becoming the final Confederate ship to slip through the blockade from any Southern port.
 In the late 1890s, the Fort Crockett defenses and coastal artillery batteries were constructed in Galveston and along the Bolivar Roads.

-Juneteenth, which is the oldest nationally celebrated commemoration of the ending of slavery in the United States, owes its origins to the announcement of the Emancipation Proclamation upon the return of Union forces to Galveston in 1865.
+Juneteenth is the oldest nationally celebrated commemoration distinguishing the end of slavery in the United States.
+The annual observance owes its origins to the announcement of the Emancipation Proclamation exemplified by the return of Union Army and the investiture of General Order No. 3 at Galveston, Texas on June 19, 1865.
 Galveston was the first city in Texas to provide a secondary school and public library for African Americans.